vwraith55/chat-llm/README.md

 - playwright
 ```

-This example shows ValChat automatically using the ls and cat tools to explore the project structure and analyze source code dependencies without the user needing to specify which files to read.

 # Example: Webpage
+This example demonstrates ValChat navigating a personal website project by listing its files and reading HTML content to summarize the page's purpose and structure.

 ```bash
 % cd vwraith55.github.io
 % chat